 We can eliminate most HPV cancers with the vaccine.

 HPV experts from around the world see a clear path forward to eliminating cancers caused by HPV.
+The National HPV Vaccination Roundtable has put together a summary outlining the possibilities and challenges of eliminating HPV cancers as a public health problem.

 The U.S. can and should be one of the first countries to achieve elimination of cervical cancer, with other HPV-related cancers in males and females to follow.